 Coming from a man who came out of prison, being falsely imprisoned for 27 YEARS.
 If he can say that, if he can have that viewpoint after everything he went through, so can you.

 After all, you probably haven’t had people come along and falsely imprison you.

 You have to believe what you’re saying.

-Don’t get up after reading this email and go: “oh YES!
-A way to trick him in to listening to me talk about how he shouldn’t have done this – and how he was WRONG to do that!”
+Don’t get up after reading this article and go: “oh YES!
+A way to trick him in to listening to me talk about everything bad he has done!”

-Don’t search your memory bank for all the things he should not have done that other time at that place when this happened and that happens.
-Unless you enjoy being a low value woman.
+Don’t search your memory bank for all the things he should not have done.

 Anger is anger.
 Fear is fear. (read my article about fear of being alone)

 What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…